-Each month approximate 150 - 190 samples are collected from the distribution system for coliform analysis.
+Each month, approximately 140 - 200 samples are collected from the water distribution system for coliform analysis.
 Occasionally, a sample was found to be positive for coliform bacteria, but repeat samples were negative and follow up actions were taken.
-A maximum of 2.96% of these samples were positive in any month.
+A maximum of 3.21% of these samples were positive in any month (maximum: 1.94% in 2019, 3.21% in 2020, and 1.07% in 2021).

-In 2016, 2017 and 2018, there were 34 samples out of 5937 (0.57%), indicating positive for total coliform with repeat samples were negative in all cases.
-The MCL for total coliform is 5 % of monthly samples and the MCLG is 0 % for monthly samples.
+In the years 2019 through 2021, there were 19 samples out of 5,853 (0.32%) indicating positive for total coliform (TC), with repeat samples being negative in all cases (positive TC numbers: 9 out of 2,002 in 2019, 7 out of 1,936 in 2020, and 3 out of 1,915 in 2021).
+The MCL for total coliform is 5% of monthly samples and the MCLG is 0% for monthly samples.
 The total coliform bacteria percentage levels for water in the distribution system were below the MCL at all times, but at times was over the MCLG.

 Monitoring for total coliform bacteria is performed to minimize the possibility of pathogens in the water.
 Pathogens are organisms that may cause waterborne disease.
 Because coliforms are only a surrogate indicator of the potential presence of pathogens, it is not possible to state a specific numerical health risk.
-While USEPA normally sets MCLG's "at a level where no known or anticipated adverse effects on persons would occur", they indicate that they cannot do so with total coliform bacteria.
+While USEPA normally sets MCLGs "at a level where no known or anticipated adverse effects on persons would occur," they indicate that they cannot do so with total coliform bacteria.